-Dates and tickets for 2021 and beyond
+Dates and tickets for the future

 The event was usually held mid-March.
 Unfortunately, I read recently that the event will not be held again.
 See the IPMS website for an explanation.
+Such a shame!

 No ticket was required for the event per se.
 However, you did need one to get inside the Museum of Military History (or use a sightseeing pass).